nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 | `start` | `date` | Appointment start date | `Appointment.start` |

-Consumer systems:
+Consumer requests:
-- SHALL include two `start` search parameter with every request
+- SHALL include two `start` search parameters with every request
-  - One of the `start` search parameter SHALL be supplied with the `ge` search prefix.
+  - One of the `start` search parameters SHALL be supplied with the `ge` search prefix.
 For example, `start=ge2017-09-22`, which indicates that the consumer would like appointments where the appointment start date is on or after "2017-09-22".
-  - One of the `start` search parameter SHALL be supplied with the `le` search prefix.
+  - One of the `start` search parameters SHALL be supplied with the `le` search prefix.
 For example, `start=le2017-09-25`, which indicates that the consumer would like appointments where the appointment start date is on or before "2017-09-25"
 - SHALL only include the date component of the search parameter and not a time component.
 The date SHALL include day, month and year elements.
 - SHALL NOT request a date range where any part of the date range is in the past
 - SHALL indicate to the end user that only appointments in the future will be returned from GP Connect and that the earliest that the user can request appointments is today's date